benshimonz/V1/README.md

 Here are two examples:

-_**Q142:** Any person that owns a red vehicle, and has a parent that owns a vehicle.
+_**Q142:** Any person who owns a red vehicle, and has a parent who owns a vehicle.
 The parent and his vehicle are not part of the answer_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q142.png)

-_**Q143:** Any person that owns a red vehicle, and has a parent that doesn't own a vehicle.
+_**Q143:** Any person who owns a red vehicle, and has a parent that doesn't own a vehicle.
 The parent is not part of the answer_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q143.png)